udippant/base-drafts/draft-ietf-quic-transport.md

 on its own.

 The primary defense against amplification attack is verifying that a client is able to receive packets at the transport address that it claims.
-QUIC also requires that clients send UDP datagrams with at least 1200 octets of payload until the server has completed address validation.
+QWIK also requires that clients send UDP datagrams with at least 1200 octets of payload until the server has completed address validation.
 A server can thereby send more data to an unproven address without increasing the amplification advantage